 “Machine learning is the study of computer algorithms that can improve automatically through experience and by the use of data.
 It is seen as a part of artificial intelligence,” Wikipedia states.

 In essence, the two types of programs work together to analyze information.

 For example, say the first 100 production runs of product XYZ1000 have a 70 percent success rate in terms of meeting basic quality standards.
 Analysis shows the difference between success and failure is one step.
-Every run where the temperature was kept with a 0.2 degree range succeeded.
+Every run where the temperature was kept within a 0.2-degree range succeeded.
 Every run where the temperature exceeded 0.5 degrees failed.
-Logic says that keeping the temperature within that narrow range boosts success which in turn, improves productivity.
+Logic says that keeping the temperature within that narrow range boosts success which, in turn, improves productivity.